-The Doomsday Machine, 1967 – S2 had Scotty in his element as he affected repairs to the severly damaged U.S.S Constellation, which had undergone a skirmish with the Giant planet eating Doomsday Machine.
-Under Kirk’s orders, Scotty rigs up the Constellation to be flown by one crew member from the bridge (Kirk) and self destruct on request.
-Kirk is left to pilot the Constellation down the Doomsday Machine’s throat and destroy it for good.
+The Doomsday Machine, 1967 – S2 had Scotty in his element as he affected repairs to the severely damaged Federation ship the U.S.S Constellation, which had undergone a skirmish with the giant planet eating Doomsday Machine.
+Under Kirk’s orders, Scotty rigged up the Constellation to be flown by one crew member from the bridge (Kirk) and self destruct on request.
+Kirk is left to pilot the Constellation down the Doomsday Machine’s ‘throat’ and destroy it for good.

-In the Halloween episode Catspaw, 1967 – S2 Scotty along with Sulu, were transformed into mindless zombie servants by two powerful creatures, who had transformed themselves into a Witch and a Warlock in a spooky old castle.
+In the Halloween episode Catspaw, 1967 – S2 Scotty along with Sulu, were transformed into mindless zombie servants by two powerful creatures, who had transformed themselves into a Witch and a Warlock.